Opal Williams

 Investigators have already determined that Linda, who'd once had an affair with Stephen, was not involved in the murder in any way, which leaves 20-year-old Charlie Layman as the only suspect who's unaccounted for.

-Opal had convinced him that Stephen Williams had battered her, that she was a domestic violence victim.
+Opal had convinced them that Stephen Williams had battered her, that she was a domestic violence victim.

 According to Charlie, Opal said she would make it worthwhile for him and Ricky.